Health & Wellness FAQ

 How does my child stay healthy at Chewonki?

 Prevention is our goal!
 Nurses meet with and assess all participants upon arrival at Chewonki.
 We focus on each child’s individual health and well-being.
 Any medications, allergies and/or health conditions are noted and discussed.
 We educate all participants and staff members on the essentials of personal hygiene, hydration, sun protection, foot care, and overall body TLC.
-Also, refer to questions 10 and 11 for restrictions.

 How does my child stay well at Chewonki?